tldr-pages/tldr/pages/linux/nsenter.md

 > Particularly useful for docker images or chroot jails.
 > More information: <https://manned.org/nsenter>.

-- Run command using all the same namespaces as an existing process:
+- Run a specific command using the same namespaces as an existing process:

 `nsenter --target {{pid}} --all {{command}} {{command_arguments}}`

-- Run command in an existing process's network namespace:
+- Run a specific command in an existing process's network namespace:

 `nsenter --target {{pid}} --net {{command}} {{command_arguments}}`

-- Run command in an existing process's PID namespace:
+- Run a specific command in an existing process's PID namespace:

 `nsenter --target {{pid}} --pid {{command}} {{command_arguments}}`

-- Run command in an existing process's IPC namespace:
+- Run a specific command in an existing process's IPC namespace:

 `nsenter --target {{pid}} --ipc {{command}} {{command_arguments}}`